slenours/EnaDyNN/Skip_DGNet/README.md

 The image0 to image9 the images for the prediction process.
 You can download them for the purpose of perdiction or you can pick your own images if you want.

 The Skip_DGNet_Noactivation_coomment_code.py includes the dynamic model Skip_DGNet having no activations of gating functions through commenting out certain part of code.
 The Skip_DGNet_Noactivation_execute_all_layers.py includes the dynamic model Skip_DGNet having no activations of gating functions through executing all layers.
-We use these two special models, DGNet model and Skip_DGNet to make a small experiment to support the results shown in the report DyNN.
+We use these two special models, DGNet model and Skip_DGNet model to make a small experiment to support the results shown in the report DyNN.

 The experiment_DGNet.py is the experiment training file for training DGNet for 20 epochs.